pointerisnull/cfde/README.md

-# dwm-bdon
+# cf-desktop-environment
-My fork of suckless dwm
+Computer Friendly Desktop Environment

+Includes my fork of suckless' dwm, st, and slstatus.
+Used to create a minimal desktop experience on linux.
-Requires st and dmenu
+Requires dmenu and x11.

-Used in Linux Mint 20.2